maxwilkinsontech/code-atlas/readme.md

 ### Installing

 You will need to create database.
-This may require changes needing to be made to settings `codeatlas/settings/local.py`
+This may require changes needing to be made to the settings file: `codeatlas/settings/local.py`

 ```
 git clone https://github.com/Maxamuss/code-atlas